1013990424/ClassEval/README.md

 # Building a Multimodal Classroom Evaluation Benchmark via Dynamic and Explainable Automated Annotation

-This is the official PyTorch code for the paper "[[Building a Multimodal Classroom Evaluation Benchmark via Dynamic and Explainable Automated Annotation]](https://www.sciencedirect.com/science/article/abs/pii/S0031320325010210)".
+This is the official PyTorch code for the paper "[[Building a Multimodal Classroom Evaluation Benchmark via Dynamic and Explainable Automated Annotation]]()".
 This paper was published in Pattern Recognition.

 ####